eng-hussein-saad/task-manager-react-native/README.md

 - Expo Secure Store on web: Uses an in‑memory fallback; prefer native devices or simulators for secure storage behavior.
 - Metro cache issues: If you see stale code, clear cache and restart Metro.

-## License

-This project currently does not include a license file.
-Add one if you plan to distribute.